taos15/gal_data_exploration_template/README.md

-# Lung_cancer_exploration
+# dataset_name_exploration
-This repository look to do data exploration analysis of a dataset about lung cancer
+This repository do data exploration analysis of [subject] dataset